phil-rice/Phils-Blog/_posts/2015-11-14-Getting-Going-With-Scala-Macros.markdown

   }
 }
 {% endhighlight %}
 The $a in the string prefixed with an s means 'put the toString of the variable a in the string.
-The ${<some code>} means evaluate the code and do a toString on the result, and stick that in the string
+The ${<some code>} means evaluate the code between the {} and do a toString on the result, and stick that in the string

 These are very useful, and I use them a lot.
 Quasiquotes are an extension of the same code base

 #Quasiquotes

-I started by following the guide
+I started by following the [guide]( http://docs.scala-lang.org/overviews/quasiquotes/intro.html)
 {% highlight scala %}
 object QuasiQuotes {
   def main(args: Array[String]): Unit = {